 As you age, incorporating strength training into your weekly routine is a great way to stay healthy, stay fit, enjoy a better body image, and reduce the risk of dangerous health outcomes.

 In fact, studies have found that strength training is more effective at prolonging life and reducing the likelihood of dying from cancer than cardio.

 7. Better Mental Health

 Feelings of depression and isolation tend to increase as we age, but they have shown strength training to improve confidence and boost mental health.

 According to one study conducted by Harvard Medical School, regular exercise helps lessen the degree and incidence of clinical depression and promotes a more positive outlook.

 8. Increased Sex Drive

 Hormonal changes often mean that people in their 40s experience changes in their sex drive.
 This is especially common for postmenopausal women.
-Strength training, however, increases testosterone production and estrogen balance, which stands to boost sex drive and keep hormone levels consistent.
+One more of the benefits of strength training, however, increases testosterone production and estrogen balance, which stands to boost sex drive and keep hormone levels consistent.